SayidwithDexextra/dexextra/docs/CORE_VAULT_REDEPLOY_REQUIREMENTS.md

   - USDC collateral token address (must be 6 decimals).
   - Libraries: VaultAnalytics, PositionManager (reuse existing addresses).
   - LiquidationManager implementation address (if applicable).
-  - CollateralHub (if using cross‑chain credit); ensure it can be pointed to the new CoreVault via `setCoreVaultParams`.
+  - CollateralHub (if using cross‑chain credit).
   - FuturesMarketFactory (existing and/or new).
   - All OrderBook addresses and their marketIds.
 - Backend/frontend configuration prepared for the new addresses: